10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 There’s plenty to do on your visit to the cenote as well.
 You can swim, dive if you have a certification, or simply enjoy the spectacular views inside the cenote.

-Sure it’s harder to visit, but make the extra effort to visit Cenote Caracol and you’ll be rewarded by one of the best cenote experiences in the Yucatan!
+Cenote Caracol is worth the extra effort to visit; it’s one of the best cenote experiences in the Yucatan!

 Planning a visit to Tulum?
 Check out this Tulum itinerary to help you plan your trip!